Description

 Key Features

-- Focused 12-degree beam angle for precise targeting
+- Utilize a focused sonar beam with a 12-degree beam angle for precise targeting.

 Specifications